aerobase/omnibus-aerobase-server/doc/settings/configuration.md

 ### Specify numeric user and group identifiers

-Unifiedpush creates users for Unifiedpush, PostgreSQL, and NGINX.
+Aerobase creates users for Unifiedpush-server, PostgreSQL, Cassandra, and NGINX.
 You can specify the numeric identifiers for these users in `/etc/unifiedpush/unifiedpush.rb` as follows.